-Directors often convene meetings with the sole purpose of getting everyone in the room at the same time to convey a certain message.
-But successful meetings go beyond that one objective.
+Teams often hold meetings with the purpose of sharing information, but successful meetings go beyond that objective.
 Meetings can be used to develop product concepts, solve complex issues, or take a project to the next level.
 Those benefits can't be realized, however, without actively supporting the attendees through meeting facilitation.

-A frequent perception of meetings is that they're unproductive.
-You'll hear people say things like they have too many meetings to do real work, or worse, they try to multitask and do work during meetings.
+A frequent perception of meetings is that they're unproductive and unnecessary.
 Without a focus on facilitation, attendees often show up unprepared, with unclear meeting roles and objectives.
 This lack of clarity means that participants don't engage enough to reach real solutions and next steps are often ill-defined.

-The good news is that most meeting problems can be solved by switching from a stance of "running a meeting" to one of "facilitating a meeting."
-The first step in creating more productive meetings is understanding the difference.
+The good news is that most meeting problems can be solved by switching from a perspective of "running a meeting" to one of "facilitating a meeting."
+The first step in having more effective meetings is understanding the difference.

 The difference between running a meeting and facilitating a meeting

-When you run a meeting, you're often preoccupied with delegation.
-You may take a top-down approach to meetings by speaking the whole time, giving out directives, and quickly checking off items from the agenda.
+When you run a meeting, you may be focused on taking a top-down approach by speaking much of the time, giving out directives, and quickly checking off agenda items.

-When you approach a meeting as a facilitator, you are a neutral process-holder.
-You own guiding the collaborative process, but you aren't necessarily the key decision-maker.
+Facilitators, however, prioritize meeting process by guiding the collaboration without necessarily being the key decision-maker.
 Instead, you invite attendees to collaborate in the decision-making process in the name of getting a more well-rounded, elevated result.
 Facilitators are there to bring the right parties together, engage attendees, and provide the details that encourage informed discussion.
-The facilitator, in essence, enables the group to do their best thinking.

-The differences between running a meeting and facilitating a meeting are obvious when you think about it in terms of perspective, action, and archetype.
-For example, your discussion of running a meeting might include:
+The differences between running a meeting and facilitating a meeting become more clear when you think about it in terms of perspective and action.
+For example, running a meeting might include:

 - Perspective: An inward focus on your needs for project success, a strong sense of sticking to a certain time frame and pace, and a sense of duty to get the team to the right outcome.